ubc-library-rc/dryad2dataverse/docs/index.md

 ## Introduction

-**dryad2dataverse** is a set of oddly specific tools which allow easier transfer of metadata and data from a Dryad repository (ie, <https://datadryad.org>) to a [Dataverse](https://dataverse.org/ "Dataverse software main site") repository.
+**dryad2dataverse** is an oddly specific [Python](https://python.org) programming language library which allows easier transfer of metadata and data from a Dryad data repository (ie, <https://datadryad.org>) to a [Dataverse](https://dataverse.org/ "Dataverse software main site") repository.

+With these tools it's possible to:

 a) Serialize Dryad JSON to Dataverse JSON

 b) Transfer Dryad studies to Dataverse without any knowledge of the somewhat complex Dataverse API

-c) Monitor changes in status.
+c) Monitor changes in status

 The minimum required Python version for **dryad2dataverse** is Python **3.6**, as it is the earliest version which supports f-strings.
 You can find Python at <https://www.python.org/downloads/>.
-It was developed using 3.7.2, and it runs just fine under the [now current] 3.9.1.
+It was developed using 3.7.2, and it runs just fine under the [now current] 3.9.2.

+The **dryad2dataverse** library is free and open source, released under the MIT license.

 ### Why would I need this?